 No trip to Pembrokeshire would be complete without a visit to St Davids and it is probably top of the list for most of our visitors.

-St Davids earns its city status from the magnificent St Davids Cathedral, but in reality it is a small attractive village, surrounded by spectacular coastal scenery renowned for its beauty and abundance of wildlife.
+St Davids earns its city status from the magnificent St Davids Cathedral.
+In reality it is a small attractive village, surrounded by spectacular coastal scenery renowned for its beauty and abundance of wildlife.

 The route to St Davids will take you out to the coast at Newgale, a great beach for walking and surfing, and on to Solva, a very pretty harbour which is well worth a look.
-If you have time, it’s worth a small detour to Solva Woollen Mill, the oldest working woollen mill in Pembrokeshire with the added bonus of a lovely shop!
+If you have time, it’s worth a small detour to Solva Woollen Mill, the oldest working woollen mill in Pembrokeshire.
+An added bonus is its lovely shop!

-St Davids Cathedral has been the dominant presence since the 12th century and was a popular pilgrimage destination throughout the middle ages and indeed remains so to this day attracting thousands of visitors every year.
+St Davids Cathedral has been the dominant presence since the 12th century and was a popular pilgrimage destination throughout the middle ages.
+Indeed it remains so to this day attracting thousands of visitors every year.
 Adjacent to the cathedral stand the magnificent ruins of the medieval Bishops Palace.

 There are fantastic coastal walks all around St Davids.
 A popular starting point is Porthclais, a small harbour just a mile or so from St Davids.
 The National Trust has a route and a map here or search the Pembrokeshire Coast National Park walks here